NAVADMC/ADSM/README.md

 Development and Production Branches
 -----------
-List of Relevant Branches: master, Stable, Hotfix, Windows-staging, Windows, Linux-staging, Linux, Mac-OSX-staging, Mac-OSX
+List of Relevant Branches: master, Stable

 Development should be done in feature branches and merged into master.
 Master is the general development branch.

-Stable is the branch we merge master into when we are ready to do testing before deploying to the OS Specific branches.
+Stable is the branch we merge master into when we are ready to do a production release.
-**This branch is what will be tagged in the GitHub Releases.**
+**Stable branch is what will be tagged in the GitHub Releases.**
-Hotfix is the branch we push fixes to that need to be immediately promoted to the OS Production Branches without merging in current development work in master.
-Any time you merge from master to Stable, **also merge from master into Hotfix**.

-After merging master into Stable and testing, merge Stable into each OS Staging branch.
-**NEVER merge master into a staging branch.**
-Make OS specific changes in their staging branches.

-Once you are happy that the compiled version in each OS Staging branch is ready to go, merge each OS Staging into the main OS branch.
-This is the Production Branch for each OS.
-Distributables all update off of this branch, so NEVER merge directly to it!
-Only ever merge from their Staging branch.

-If you need to push a patch to the distributions, make the changes in Hotfix.
-Merge Hotfix into Stable and do the testing as above, then merge Stable into the Production Branches.
-Once this is done, **make sure to merge Hotfix back into master as well**.

-**NEVER merge any OS or OS-staging branch back into master.**
-If you do accidentally merge an OS branch into master, use this command to reset the repo before you push:
-`git reset --merge <SHA>`
-Where <SHA> is the SHA from the latest commit on GitHub before the erroneous merge happened.
-This will reset the state back to the SHA.
+Master is tagged in GitHub as pre-release.

 Updating the adsm_simulation Executable
 ----------